mosn/layotto/docs/en/design/actuator/actuator-design-doc.md

 Similar to the spring boot community wrote a 'spring boot admin' web page based on the spring boot actuator

-2. With these information,we can integrate LayOtto into monitoring system like Prometheus+Grafana
+2. With these information,we can integrate Layotto into monitoring system like Prometheus+Grafana

 Similar to Spring Boot Actuator being integrated with Prometheus+Grafana

-**Q: Should we add some admin API to control the ability, such as "turn off the ability of specific components inside LayOtto"**
+**Q: Should we add some admin API to control the ability, such as "turn off the ability of specific components inside Layotto"**

 A: Don't do it.
 Switching some components off will leave the app in a partial failure state, which can lead to uncertainty.
 However, we can consider adding debug capabilities in the future, such as mock, packet capture and package modification, etc.